dgsuarez/reruby/README.md

 Automatic refactors for Ruby.

-**Warning** Alfa level code.
+**Warning** Alpha level code.
 Make sure to have your code committed before running any Reruby command!!

 ## Dependencies